 Windrush Day, observed on June 22 each year, commemorates the arrival of the HMT Empire Windrush at Tilbury Docks in 1948, which marked the start of large-scale Caribbean migration to the UK.
 It celebrates the resilience, contributions, and cultural impact of Caribbean immigrants who came to aid Britain’s post-war recovery, as well as the achievements of their descendants.

-The Windrush Generation comprises thousands of men, women, and children from West Indian countries, including Jamaica, Trinidad and Tobago, Barbados and Guyana, who settled in the UK between 1948 and 1971.
+The Windrush Generation comprises of thousands of men, women, and children from West Indian countries, including Jamaica, Trinidad and Tobago, Barbados and Guyana, who settled in the UK between 1948 and 1971.
 Invited to fill critical labour shortages, they worked in sectors like healthcare, transportation, and industry, helping to rebuild Britain.
 Despite facing systemic discrimination, their labour became essential to the country’s economic revival.
 Their influence also extended into music, politics, cuisine, and sports, shaping British society in countless ways.
+They were instrumental in advancing race relations and anti-discrimination laws that promoted the idea of racial equality in the UK.
 Today, their descendants continue to enrich and influence British culture, reinforcing why the Windrush generation’s contributions are celebrated.

 In 2018, exactly 70 years after the Empire Windrush arrived, the UK formally recognised Windrush Day, largely due to the advocacy of Patrick Vernon, a prominent activist.
 Vernon began his campaign in 2013, launching a petition to establish an official day to honour the contributions of the Caribbean community to Britain.